casper-devrel/docs-redux/cspr-docs/docs/developers/dapps/setup-nctl.md

 :::

-**Step 10.** Clone the _casper-nctl_ software in your working directory, referenced her as _WORKING_DIRECTORY_. **Very Important!!!
+**Step 10.** Clone the _casper-nctl_ software in your working directory, referenced here as _WORKING_DIRECTORY_. **Very Important!!!
 Choose a short path for your working directory**; otherwise, the NCTL tool will report that the path is too long.

 Instructions for MacOS and Linux: